Matho Nagrang Festival Ladakh(Last Updated 26 Oct, 2022)

 Time for Matho Nagrang

 The Matho Nagrang is celebrated on the 15th day of the first month of the Tibetan calendar.
-This festival in Ladakh is held at the Matho Monastery which is the only monastery belonging to the Sakya School of Tibetan Buddhism.
+This festival in Ladakh is held at the Matho Monastery, which is the only monastery belonging to the Sakya School of Tibetan Buddhism.
 You can contact our tour experts to plan your holiday in Ladakh in your style through our customizable tour packages.